dexity/dexity.github.io/_posts/2015-09-01-eucaby-geo-messenger.md

 {{ more }}

 Eucaby is a simple Geo Messenger that helps you to share and request accurate and authenticated location messages with your friends.
 It is a cross-platform mobile application available for Android and iOS.
-Feel free to check it out at [www.eucaby.com][eucaby].
-This post discusses the main Eucaby features.
+Feel free to download Eucaby mobile application from Google Play or Apple AppStore and check out the website [www.eucaby.com][eucaby].
+Here we discuss the main Eucaby features.

 ![Eucaby Map][img-map]